University of Alberta: Campus expansion

 Spurred by postwar growth in the student population and the discovery of oil in Leduc in 1947, the University of Alberta underwent expansion through the 1950s that continued through the 1960s as the baby-boom generation swelled the enrolment ranks.
 These two decades also saw expansion of campus buildings, including new buildings for the faculties of physical education and education, and the Cameron Library.
 The University of Alberta Press, concentrating on western Canadian history, general science and ecology, was founded in 1969.

 The policy of university education initiated in the 1960s responded to population pressure and the belief that higher education was a key to social justice and economic productivity for individuals and for society.
 In addition, the single-university policy in the West was changed as existing colleges of the provincial universities gained autonomy as universities.
 On September 19, 1960, the university opened a new 130-hectare campus in Calgary.
 By 1966, the University of Calgary had been established as an autonomous institution.

 From the mid-1970s to the late 1980s, the university enjoyed sustained growth.
-In 1970, the Collège Saint-Jean began offering French-language instruction in arts, science and education.
+In 1970, the Collège Saint-Jean, now known as Campus Saint-Jean, began offering French-language instruction in arts, science and education.
 In 1984, the School of Native Studies was established.
 Buildings that had been started in the 1960s, such as Biological Sciences, its biotron facility, and the Central Academic Building, were completed in the early 1970s.
 Extensive renovations restored the venerable Arts Building, as well as the Athabasca and Pembina halls.
 New buildings completed in the early 1980s included the Business Building and the first phase of the Walter C. Mackenzie Health Sciences Centre.
 Another new building, the distinctive Universiade Pavilion (nicknamed the "Butterdome"), was completed as part of the university's preparations to host the World University Games in 1983, the first time the event was held in North America.